stephen-dahl/riftpatch/readme.md

 That's where RiftPatch comes in.
 RiftPatch scans your mods to see what they changed.
 It will create a new mod with the changes from both mods and add it to the end of your mod list.

-NOTE: RiftPatch can not merge conflicts.
+NOTE: RiftPatch can not merge all conflicts.
 Some changes require manual intervention to fix.
 Most changes should work though as long as the folder and extention are listed.

 * Supported Folders: [src/lib/parsableFolders.ts](src/lib/parsableFolders.ts)